adi274903/NLX_Assignment2/README.md

 │   ├── Evaluation Results.pdf
 │   ├── Evaluation_Results.md                  ## Can also be considered the comparison_results as no ipynb or csv results for the same
 │   ├── Naive_RAG_implementation.md
-│   └── Technical Report.pdf
+│   └── Technical Report.pdf                   ## Contains brief Appendix
 ├── notebooks/                                 ## It is also the src as all code was in notebook │   ├── Advanced_RAG_Final.ipynb
 │   ├── Evaluation.ipynb
 │   ├── Naive_RAG.ipynb